Keto Strawberry Pie

 The nutrition information provided is an estimate and is for informational purposes only.
 I am a Doctor of Pharmacy (Pharm.D.); however, this content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your physician or other qualified health provider before making any lifestyle changes or beginning a new nutrition program.

-Can I use Greek yogurt or cream cheese instead of sour cream?
+Can I use agar agar instead of gelatin?

 Can I use frozen strawberries?

-Frozen strawberries aren't ideal since they release a lot of liquid as they thaw and make the topping watery.
-Fresh are best for texture and presentation.
-If you only have frozen, thaw them completely and drain off the excess juice before using.
+I wouldn't for the topping.
+Frozen strawberries release a lot of liquid as they thaw and turn the top layer watery, which ruins the presentation and makes the filling soggy underneath.
+Fresh berries are worth it here for both texture and looks.
+If frozen is all you have, thaw them completely and drain off the juice before using, but the texture won't be the same.

 What can I use as a replacement for the gelatin?